dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 Time Utilities
 ==============

-time_util is a collection of functions to handle the idosyncracies of working with valid, initialization and observation times.
+time_util is a collection of functions to handle the idiosyncrasies of working with valid, initialization and observation times.
 METplus creates a dictionary containing the current time and either init or valid time::